N. G. W. H. Beeger

 Nicolaas George Wijnand Henri Beeger (1884, in Utrecht – 1965, in Amsterdam) was a Dutch mathematician.
 His 1916 doctorate was on Dirichlet series.
 He worked for most of his life as a teacher, working on mathematics papers in his spare evenings.
 After his retirement as a teacher at 65, he began corresponding with many contemporary mathematicians and dedicated himself to his work.
-Tilburg University still hold biennial lectures entitled the Beeger lectures in his honour.